What Is Your Marketing Message Strategy?

 Your message is also a bicycle wheel but we’ll figure out why a fish needs a bicycle a little later.

-The bottom line is no matter what you’re hawking out in the world the real message is always YOU.
+The bottom line is no matter what you’re hawking out in the world the real marketing message is always YOU.
 Knowing that will help you create a specific and targeted message that people will understand and gravitate to again and again.

 Who The F** Am I?